AndrewBetson/PSG-MIDtoMUS/README.md

 Additionally, both audio files *must* be 44.1 kHz and 16-bit, and `guitar_mono.wav` *must* be mono.

 # TODO
-- Import tempo map properly (currently just imports set_tempo events as they occur)
+- Import MID tempo map properly (currently just imports set_tempo events as they occur)
 - Figure out how to generate or convert venue data to `visual.vis`

-- Figure out what `judge.vis` is for
+- Convert MUS tempo map correctly
+- Convert MUS sections to MID text events
+- Convert lower MUS difficulties
+- Export hard difficulty notes to expert as well

 # License
 This utility is licensed under version 3 of the GNU General Public License.